-If you are a prospective PhD student, have a look at my Publications for a rough idea about my research interests.
-I am currently looking for PhD students with topics related to computational urban GIScience (note that you must have outstanding BSc/MSc results to be eligible for funding (scholarship), or have your own funding).
+If you are a prospective PhD student (or internal Masters or Final year student), have a look at my Publications for a rough idea about my research interests.
+I am currently looking for PhD/ internal Masters students with topics related to computational urban GIScience (note that you must have outstanding BSc/MSc results to be eligible for scholarship funding, or have your own funding).
 The profile is detailed at the end of this page.

 - Self-Healing Maps: protecting maps through automatic updating processes (CIs Winter, Rajabifard, Kealy, Khoshelham, Tomko, Kalantari), ARC DP (2017-2020) – This project will deliver a world-first computational framework for self-healing maps.
 It will be the first application of autonomous artificial immune systems to map data, enabling continuous assurance of map quality.
 This project will develop methods for autonomous preservation of map data consistency based on heterogeneous data inputs, such as from autonomous sensors.
 It aims at improving the trust in maps in time critical decision-making, such as in emergency response and traffic management.
-(PhD expressions of interest sought)
+(PhD expressions of interest sought). [available for Masters projects]

 - Computational methods for the analysis of functional city structures – an ongoing project, looking at the way urban structure influences and determines human mobility, and how people interact in cities.
 I am seeking students interested in statistical analysis of urban networks and other quantitative means to analyse urban morphology!